MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-OrganizationSegment.md

 ## SYNOPSIS
 This cmdlet is available only in Security & Compliance Center PowerShell.
 For more information, see [Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/scc-powershell).

-Use the Set-OrganizationSegment cmdlet to modify organization segments in the Microsoft Purview portal.
+Use the Set-OrganizationSegment cmdlet to modify organization segments in the Microsoft Purview compliance portal.
 Organization Segments are not in effect until you [apply information barrier policies](https://docs.microsoft.com/microsoft-365/compliance/information-barriers-policies#part-3-apply-information-barrier-policies).

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://docs.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).